hoodiehq/hoodie/README.md

   hoodie.task.start('message', {to: 'joe', text: 'Party machen?'})
     .then( showMessageSent, showMessageError )

-  // cancel a pending task
+  // abort a pending task
-  hoodie.task.cancel('message', '123')
+  hoodie.task.abort('message', '123')

-  // restart a pending or canceled task hoodie.task.restart('message', '123', { extraProperty: 'value' })
+  // restart a pending or aborted task hoodie.task.restart('message', '123', { extraProperty: 'value' })

-  // canceled all pending tasks
+  // aborted all pending tasks
   hoodie.task.restartAll()

-  // restart all pending or canceled tasks hoodie.task.restartAll()
+  // restart all pending or aborted tasks hoodie.task.restartAll()
 ```

 You can also subscribe to the following task events

 * start
-* cancel
+* abort
 * error
 * success